po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/01-Day/01-Day-LessonPlan.md

      4. To start the server and launch the app, run `npm start`.

-     5. To launch the GraphQL Playground, open <localhost:3001/graphql> in the browser.
+     5. To launch the Apollo Sandbox, open <localhost:3001/graphql> in the browser.

      Refer to the documentation: